THE GOLDEN RULE

 The commercial style filter basket is a traditional double-shot basket ideal for those who prefer a finer degree of control over the brewing process.
 Fill the basket with 14 to 16 grams of coffee and apply approximately 30 pounds of pressure to the grounds with your tamper.
 Factors such as tamp pressure and grind fineness play a much larger role when brewing espresso with the commercial style basket.

 The extraction of espresso from ground coffee is a markedly different process from brewing drip coffee.
 Espresso is created when hot water is forced through finely ground coffee at very high pressure.
-What follows is an explanation of the different types of machines available, and how they achieve this
+What follows is an explanation of the different types of machines available, and how each type achieves this.

 Semi-automatic espresso machines are a bit more sophisticated than manual machines.
 In addition to possessing a boiler to heat water for espresso extraction, semi-automatic machines generate the desired 9 bars of pressure via the use of an electric pump.
 Semi-Automatic machines can feature levers, rocker switches, or push buttons to operate the pump.
 Like manual espresso machines, semi-automatic machines also make use of portafilters and require the coffee to be ground and tamped prior to brewing.